2human/music-inventory-web-legacy/README.md

 Music Inventory Web
 ===================

 A full-stack web application for searching, viewing, and editing the Sacred Music Inventory MySQL database.

-Built using Spring Boot, vanilla JavaScript, and SASS.
+Built using Spring Boot, vanilla JavaScript, MySQL, and SASS.

 Background
 ----------